MicrosoftDocs/Viva/Viva/insights/advanced/reference/faq.md

 For details about setup, refer to [Set up Advanced insights](../setup-maint/setup.md).

 >[!Important]
-> For the advanced insights app to run, the Microsoft 365 admin needs to assign at least 10 Viva Insights licenses to users in your organization.
+> For the advanced insights app to run, at least 10 people in your organization need Viva Insights licenses.
 The app requires this number because credible analyses need at least 10 employees.
+For more information, refer to [Assign licenses overview](../setup-maint/assign-licenses.md).

 #### Q2.
 Is the number of analyst role assignments limited?